Strong relevance of Zinc impurity in the spin-$\frac{1}{2}$ Kagome quantum antiferromagnets: a variational study: Introduction

 The strong relevance of disorder effect in a highly frustrated magnet such as the Kagome antiferromagnet is in a sense naturally expected.
 At the semiclassical level, the introduction of a local impurity will relieve the local frustration between the exchange couplings, which may again trigger the rebalance between frustrated couplings in more remote regions.
 This effect is expected to be especially relevant when the model is fully frustrated at the semiclassical level.
 At the quantum level, since the RVB structure emerges on the background of delicately balanced exchange couplings, any perturbation that break such subtle balance is expected to have dramatic effect on such an emergent structure.
 The introduction of local impurity in such highly frustrated background is thus expected to have highly nontrivial consequences.
+Such an expectation is indeed supported by several theoretical studies on the impurity effect on the Kagome antiferromagnet, of either classical or quantum version.\cite{Henley,Mila1,Mila2,Motrunich,Moessner1,Moessner2,Patil}

 With these considerations in mind, we have performed a systematic variational Monte Carlo(VMC) study on the ground state and magnetic response of a disordered spin-$\frac{1}{2}$ KAFH model within the Fermionic RVB picture.
 To be more specific, we study the spin-$\frac{1}{2}$ KAFH model on a finite cluster with a pair of nonmagnetic Zn$^{2+}$ impurity occupying the Cu$^{2+}$ site within the Kagome plane.
 The reason to choose such a specific disorder model is twofold.
 First, while the content of Zn$^{2+}$ impurity in the Kagome plane is much lower than that of the Cu$^{2+}$ impurity out of the Kagome plane in real materials, the former is expected to have much stronger effect on the properties of the Kagome plane.
 Second, the nonmagnetic impurity within the Kagome plane can be simply modeled as a vacancy in the plane.
 This is very different from the case of out-of-plane Cu$^{2+}$ impurity, the modeling of which need the introduction of many more phenomenological parameters that we have no control.